paulmackinlay/service-base/docs/01-intro.md

 The [service-base](https://github.com/paulmackinlay/service-base) library builds upon the service API, it contains essential and general functionality which forms the basis of an app.
 The library is a collection of fundamental Subsystems and tools that make creating a standalone app quick and easy.
-The design of the Service API is flexible, so the first cut seeded using service-base can be extended and enhanced to any desired level.
+The design of the Service API is flexible, a 'first cut' app that uses service-base can be extended and enhanced to any desired level as the codebase progresses.
 In short, it's a quick and robust way of building anything from a proof of concept to a full-blown enterprise system.

 ## Subsystems and utilities

-The following Subsystems and utilities are avialable.
+The following Subsystems and utilities are available.

 ### [PropSubsystem](../src/main/java/com/webotech/service/PropSubsystem.java) - bootstraps properties

 The PropSubsystem initializes Property based configuration that can be used throughout an app.
-Properties are loaded when the Subsystem starts and unloaded when it stops, they can be accessed using [PropertyUtil](../src/main/java/com/webotech/util/PropertyUtil.java).
-There are mechanisms for logging, overriding, defaulting and converting properties into useful java constructs.
+Properties can be loaded before the Subsystem is constructed, at construction time or when it starts.
+When loaded at start time, they will also be unloaded when the Subsystem stops.
+Properties can be accessed using [PropertyUtil](../src/main/java/com/webotech/util/PropertyUtil.java) and there are mechanisms for logging, overriding, defaulting and converting properties into useful java constructs.

 ### [SupportSubsystem](../src/main/java/com/webotech/service/SupportSubsystem.java) - logs process fundamentals